m4xshen/hardtime.nvim/README.md

 ## 📃 Introduction

-A Neovim plugin stopping you from repeating the basic movement keys
+A Neovim plugin helping you establish good command workflow and habit

 ## ⚙️  Features